ludwig-l/environment-keyword-mapping/README.md

 Review selected environmental topics according to Wikipedia-based description.

-# Instructions

-* The script uses artical retrieval from the New York Times.
-Therefore, a valid API key is needed which can be obtained from [here](https://developers.nytimes.com/).
-Create a file named `nytimes_api_key.txt` and place it in the same folder.
-The script will read in the key from this file.

 # How to run the script

 1. Install the required libraries.
 We recommend to create a virtual environment and then run `pip install requirements.txt`.